 5. Discussion and Performance stability of the cells.

-At this stage we have acquired that with a very minimum amount of copper it is possible to fabricate a performing back contact on the CdTe absorber layer if deposition is applied with CuCl2.
+At this stage we have acquired that CuCl2 step process is able to provide a performing back contact with a minimum amount of copper.

 XPS, SIMS and EDX analyses confirm that a large amount of Cu is concentrated and fixed very near to the back contact suggesting a superior stability of the finished devices.

 The best way to analyse and verify the performance degradation of the solar cells according to the different process discussed here, it is to apply accelerated stress tests (AST) on the photovoltaic devices.
-In a specific metal chamber, where a rack of halogen lamps and a temperature-controlled system allows to keep the cells under an illumination of one sun and at a temperature of 80°C, the cells are positioned for a time up to 1000 hours and their conversion efficiency measured every 300 hours.
+In a specific metal chamber, where a rack of halogen lamps and a temperature-controlled system allows to keep the cells under an illumination of around 1000 W/m2 and at a temperature of 80°C, the cells are positioned for a time up to 1000 hours and their conversion efficiency measured every 300 hours.

 Two different sets of solar cells were positioned in the AST box, one with VE-Cu samples and one with CCWD samples; both exhibited an average efficiency of about 14 % prior to aging.
 Their performance degradation has been analyzed by measuring their efficiencies at different time steps.